Appliscale/perun/README.md

            --output=<PATH FOR A CONVERTED FILE, INCLUDING FILE NAME>
            --format=<JSON or YAML>
 ```
-To create your own configuration file use mode configure:
+To create your own configuration file use `configure` mode:

 ```bash
 ~ $ perun --mode=configure